 Frankfort receives approximately 534 mm of rain annually with the majority of its’ rainfall occurring during the summer months.

 Summer months, November to March will have average temperatures of between 14˚C and 26˚C.

 Winter months, May to August will have average temperatures of between -1˚C and 18˚C.

 There are daily flights into O R Tambo International Airport in , 164 km away via the .
 Car hire facilities are available at the Airport.

-The town was apparently named after Frankfurt in Germany by Albert van Gordeon, a member of the first council - but how the 'o' crept in is unknown.
+The town of Frankfort was founded on the banks of the Wilge river on the farm Roodepoort in 1869.
+It was named after Frankfurt in Germany by Albert van Gordon, a member of the first council - but how the 'o' crept in is unknown.